-The Form 1098T (Tuition Payments Statement) is available on Web Advisor in late January for the previous tax year for students enrolled in courses at Norco College.
 The 1098T Form is used to calculate any student tax credits a student may be eligible for.
 Students or parents may be able to take either the tuition and fees deduction or claim an education credit on their tax return for the qualified tuition and related expenses that were actually paid in the year.